rundexter/documentation/source/includes/_sdk.md

 Dexter is a completely open system.
 Our modules are constructed from open tools, and all our module code is open source.
 Even the Dexter runtime is open to you.
 Anyone can build and contribute new modules via our client tools.
 Are we missing some functionality you need?
 Create a completely new module and upload it to Dexter for your use.
 Is one of our modules *almost*, but not exactly what you're looking for?
 Fork the module, update its functionality, and upload it as your own.

 Together with the Dexter community, our goal is to build modules that cover a broad range of integrations with third party services, like sending a Slack message, adding a song to a Spotify playlist, archiving an item in Gmail, and more!
-If you've created a module that covers such a service, <a href-"mailto:support@rundexter.com" target="_blank">let us know</a>, and we'll work with you to make it available to the community at large.
+If you've created a module that covers such a service, <a href="mailto:support@rundexter.com" target="_blank">let us know</a>, and we'll work with you to make it available to the community at large.

 ## How it works

 The Dexter SDK lets you create your own module, which is just a slightly enhanced Node.js library: it only requires a dedicated Dexter entry point and explicit documentation of inputs and outputs.
 Otherwise you can follow your normal Node.js development process.

-When you're done, you push your code into Dexter using our custom git server.
-You can use either the sdk via `dexter push` or a regular `git push dexter master` to send the code along.
+When you're done, you push your code into Dexter using our git server.
+You can send the code to Dexter via

+`dexter push` or `git push dexter master`

 Once it's in our system, it'll show up in the App editor as another module for you to use in your “User Modules” panel.
 You'll be able to wire it up however you want and run it alongside the built-in modules, and there's no limit on how many Dexter modules you can create and use.